Google 4.8 ★★★★★

 Companies that specialize in DVC point rentals can eliminate most individual rental risks.
 These businesses work with vetted members, maintain relationships with Disney, and provide contracts that protect renters.

 DVC Sales is a licensed real estate brokerage specializing in DVC resale contracts.
-If your rental experience makes you consider ownership, we can help you find the right resale contract at the right price.
+If your rental experience makes you consider ownership, we can help you compare resale prices and find the right resale contract at the right price.

 Professional rental services typically charge slightly higher rates than individual rentals, but they include protections worth the premium.
 You get customer service, dispute resolution, and the peace of mind that comes with working with an established business.